miquido/draive-examples/README.md

 ## Chat

 Simple, locally running chat solution.
+Allows selecting from various LLM models and talk with a PDF.

+## News

+Example of agents workflow.
+Uses chat interface to provide a news page based on provided sources or topics.

 ## License